0xdps/sheet-alchemy/PRIVACY.md

 ### Data Flow

 ```
-Your Application → G-ODM Library → Google Sheets API → Google Sheets
+Your Application → SheetAlchemy Library → Google Sheets API → Google Sheets
 ```

 1. **Authentication**: Your application provides Google API credentials
-2. **Data Retrieval**: G-ODM uses these credentials to fetch data from specified Google Sheets
+2. **Data Retrieval**: SheetAlchemy uses these credentials to fetch data from specified Google Sheets
 3. **Local Processing**: All data transformation and filtering happens locally in your application
-4. **No External Storage**: G-ODM does not persist or transmit data to any third-party services
+4. **No External Storage**: SheetAlchemy does not persist or transmit data to any third-party services

 ## 🔐 Authentication and Credentials

 ### Service Account Keys

-G-ODM requires Google Service Account credentials to access Google Sheets:
+SheetAlchemy requires Google Service Account credentials to access Google Sheets:

 - **Your Responsibility**: Securely store and manage your service account key files
 - **Best Practices**: